cortexproject/cortex/docs/configuration/config-file-reference.md

       [max_retries: <int> | default = 10]

     # Enable TLS in the GRPC client.
 This flag needs to be enabled when any
     # other TLS flag is set.
+If set to false, insecure connection to gRPC server
+    # will be used.
     # CLI flag: -query-scheduler.grpc-client-config.tls-enabled
     [tls_enabled: <boolean> | default = false]